Gene Editing 101

 The 1900s: Genome Sequencing and Cloning Takes Off

-Mendel’s work was largely ignored in his lifetime.
+People largely ignored Mendel’s work in his lifetime.
 Skipping ahead through a lot of important but relatively technical work, Rosalind Franklin, James Watson, and Francis Crick discovered that DNA is a double helix shape in 1953.

 1980 saw the first patent for gene cloning after Stanley Norman Cohen and Herbert Boyer cloned a plasmid with the ability to express a foreign to the organism.
 And thus, gene editing really took off.

 In 1982, the US FDA approved genetically engineered insulin.
 In 1987, Yoshizumi Ishino accidentally discovered the part of a DNA sequence that will come to be known as CRISPR.
 More on that later.

 in 1997, Scientists cloned Dolly the sheep .
 Dolly was famous thanks to being the first animal cloned from an adult cell.
 The next year saw the first multicellular eukaryote (an organism with cells with nuclei) genome sequenced.